CasselKim/muhan_maesuV2/README.md

 1. make amazon linux 2 (CentOS) instance (EC2)
 2. install docker and deploy the project on container
 3. make project to docker image, upload on docker hub
 4. build image on docker of local environment, continue development with docker and k8s.
-(Scheduling sync and buy(sell) job with celery and rabbitMQ)
+(we don't need to use celery and rabbitMQ)

 ![image](01.png)